• Skip to primary navigation

 The easiest beetroot salad

-A summer barbeque just wouldn’t be the same without a dish of this spicy beetroot salad to accompany the grilled meat.
+A summer barbeque wouldn't be the same without a dish of this spicy beetroot salad to accompany the grilled meat.
 I love the earthy flavour of beetroot which is enhanced by the addition of a sweet tangy glaze flavoured with ginger powder, mustard powder and ground allspice.

-And it’s so easy to make.
+And it's so easy to make.
 I normally use fresh beetroot and boil it in its skin for 15 minutes before slipping the skin off and slicing it.
-But there’s absolutely nothing to stop you from buying a pack of vacuum-packed pre-cooked beetroot and using that instead.
+But there's nothing to stop you from buying a pack of vacuum-packed pre-cooked beetroot and using that instead.

 For added crunch, I like to add sliced red onions.
 There’s no need to cook the onions.
 The vinegar in the glaze softens the onions perfectly.

 The glaze is made by boiling sugar and vinegar with the spices for 1 minute.
-This has the effect of not only dissolving the sugar, but also diffusing the flavour of the spices into the glaze.
+This has the effect of not only dissolving the sugar but also diffusing the flavour of the spices into the glaze.

-The glaze gets poured over the beetroot and onions while the glaze is still hot so that it can infuse into the vegetables.
+The glaze gets poured over the beetroot and onions while the glaze is still hot so it can infuse into the vegetables.

 What you will need